IanMitc/JavaDemo/src/com/thevarungupta/Day3/readme.txt

 public - the access level of a public modifier is everywhere it can be accessed within the class, outside the class,
          within package and outside the package

+Problem
+id = should be negative number name = should be null pass mark = should be readonly

+# Java String
+> String is basically an object that represent sequence of char value
+> An array of characters works same as java string

+char[] ch = { 'h', 'e', 'l', 'l', 'o' }
+String str = new String(ch);

+or

+String str = "Hello";

+In java.lang contain a class String which implemnets serilazable, comparable, charSequence interface

+# CharSequence interface
+The CharSequence interface is used the sequence of characters

+String
+StringBuffer
+StringBuilder

+the java string is immutable which means it cannot be changed, whenever we change any string a new instance is created For mutable Strings we can use StringBuffer and StringBuilder class

+# THere are two we can create a string object
+1. by using String literal
+2. by new keyword

+1. string literal
+using double quotes we can create string

+String str = "Hello";

+each time you create a string literal, the JVM check the string constant pool. if the string already exist in the pool a reference to the ppol instance is returned. if the string doesnot exist in the pool, new string instance is created and placed in the pool

+# why java uses the concept of String literal|?
+- to make java memory efficiet (because no new object are created if it exist already in the string contant pool)

+2. by new keyword
+String str = new String("Hello")

+JVM will create a new string in normal heap memory and the literal hello will be placed in the string constant pool the variable str will refer to the object in the heap

+# String class provides various methods
+charAt()
+length()
+subString()
+contains()
+join()
+equals()
+isEmpty()
+concat()